GoogleCloudPlatform/spanner-migration-tool/docs/reverse-replication/ReverseReplicationUserGuide.md

 #### Tracking which shards are lagging

 The following sample SQL gives the shards which are yet to catchup in the writer job.
-The SQL needs to be fired on the metatdata database.
+The SQL needs to be fired on the [metadata database](./RunnigReverseReplication.md#arguments) that is specified when launching the reverse replication flow.
 Replace the run_id with the relevant run identifier and the window interval with appropriate value.

 ```
-select w.shard,r.shard,r.created_upto , w.file_start_interval from shard_file_create_progress r , shard_file_process_progress w where  r.run_id = w.run_id and r.shard = w.shard and
+select w.shard,r.shard,r.created_upto , w.file_start_interval, TIMESTAMP_DIFF(r.created_upto , w.file_start_interval, SECOND) as shard_lag from shard_file_create_progress r , shard_file_process_progress w where  r.run_id = w.run_id and r.shard = w.shard and
-TIMESTAMP_DIFF(r.created_upto , w.file_start_interval, SECOND)  > 10
+TIMESTAMP_DIFF(r.created_upto , w.file_start_interval, SECOND)  > --give the window interval here , example 10 --
-and r.run_id="2024-03-02t05-26-43z"
+and r.run_id= -- give the run identifer here--
+order by shard_lag DESC
 ```
 ### Troubleshooting